labrixdigital/cloudwatch/README.md

 # AWS Cloudwatch Lightweight Handler

 This small log handler is designed to send events to AWS Cloudwatch.
-It is useful when operating infrastructure outside of the AWS Serverless Infrastructure (e.g. Lambdas or ECS).
-You can still integrate it in your Serverless Infrastructure, but you might find it easier to just let AWS Handle the logs in this cases.
+It is useful when operating infrastructure outside of the AWS, when AWS does not log automatically (EC2) or when you want to separate logs.
+If you are logging on Serverless Infrastructure (e.g. Lambdas or ECS) you might find it easier to just let AWS Handle the logs automatically.

-We originally developed this to be used on dedicated servers (on and off EC2) and chose to create something new because we wanted:
+We originally developed this to be used on dedicated servers (on and off EC2) and chose to create something new because we wanted to:

-* Provide your own AWS programmatic access credentials
+* Be able to provide your own AWS programmatic access credentials
-* Lightweight (only the handler is included and you need only one file)
+* Have a lightweight solution (only the handler is included and you need only one file)

 If you already have a codebase that is using python's logger, you only need minor modifications to send your logs to AWS.
 In fact, you only need to change code at the logger creation.
-If you havent done any logging before, I recommend you look at a basic tutorial on python's logging module.
+If you haven't done any logging before, I recommend you look at a basic tutorial on python's logging module.
 There are plenty of resources out there.

 # Installing it